The Telephone Interview

 - Bring resumes.
 Your interviewer(s) will likely have a copy of your resume but bring spares.
 It shows you're prepared and serious about getting the job.

 - Bring a notepad and take notes when appropriate.

-- Today hiring managers Google you or look you up on Facebook or MySpace.
+- Today hiring managers Google you or look you up on social media.
 They do this to weed out people who wouldn't be a good fit in the company's culture.
-So, don’t give them a reason not like you, set your profiles to private.
+So, don’t give them a reason to not like you; set your profiles to private.